 Unlike us, many families send their kids to day care – and it turns out, providing children with that group-care experience could offer big benefits.
 Researchers from Sorbonne University in Paris tracked 1,428 children from birth until age 8, examining each child’s ability to make friends, their hyperactivity and inattentiveness, social skills, conduct and the kind of care they received up until age 3.
 In the end, they found children who attended day care before age 3 were more social and better behaved than those who did not.

-“When they are exposed to group care, they have the ability to interact with other children, to develop friendships with peers, and simply learn how to get along with others and follow rules and instructions,” says Lisa Keiper, education director of Rainbow Child Care Centers.
+“When they are exposed to group care, they have the ability to interact with other children, to develop friendships with peers, and simply learn how to get along with others and follow rules and instructions,” says Lisa Keiper, the former education director of Rainbow Child Care Centers.

 Melody Stewart, director of professional development with AppleTree & Gilden Woods Early Care and Preschool, says she doesn’t necessarily believe kids are better behaved if they attend day care but that it does offer children the opportunity to interact and learn alongside peers.